Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 LOCAL CUISINE: An intricate component of our cultural experience will be enjoying the flavors of Cuban cuisine.
 We will enjoy some seafood, chicken, beef, rice and beans, ground provisions such as yams, organic vegetables and local fruit.
 Vegetarian meals can be easily arranged upon request.
 Please keep in mind that service in restaurants may be slow and choices may be limited.
 Economies based on socialism will not present the same standards of service and food choices that western societies are accustomed to.

 During meal times, please sit back and enjoy each other’s company, be patient, appreciative and flexible.
-Be sure to specify any dietary restrictions or allergies on the registration form that will be sent to you.
+Be sure to specify any dietary restrictions or allergies on the waiver form that will be sent to you.
+While under sail, healthy, well balanced meals will be prepared by your crew on board.
+A little help around our floating kitchen especially at the end of our meals is always welcomed, although not expected.

 DRINKING WATER: It is best to purchase purified water while traveling in Cuba with both flat and sparkling water available.
 The restaurants we visit will serve purified drinking water and ice.
 Both are fine to consume.
 Tap water for brushing your teeth is acceptable, but you may play it safe and use only bottled water.

 CLIMATE: Cuba enjoys a tropical climate with the Tropic of Cancer passing through the northern region.
 December is typically a mild, sunny month with some rainfall possible.
 December is known for pleasant temperatures averaging around 75 degrees with slight variation from year to year and at different locations around the archipelago of islands.
 Good rain gear is suggested to protect from rain or windy conditions.
 Down pours are always a possibility in tropical regions.
 Bring a waterproof sun block/lip balm with a protection factor of 20 or higher.
-Water temperature in December averages around 75 degrees.
+Water temperature in December average between 78-80 degrees.

 CLOTHING: Loose fitting cotton or quick drying nylon work well in the tropics.
 Lighter colors seem more comfortable in warmer climates.
 Some restaurants have AC and may actually be cool so layering is suggested, while other restaurant may be quite humid as they lack AC.
 Jeans take too long to dry out and are not recommended.
 Laundry is done by hand as needed by each participant.
 We may also ask our various hosts to help us with laundry for a small fee.